iotashan/ccmcc/client/README.md

 npm start
 ```

-Note: The client will automatically use the authentication token from `~/.claude-code/auth.json` that was created when you logged into the Claude Code UI.
+Note: The client will automatically use the authentication token from `~/.claude-code/auth.json` that was created when you logged into CCMCC.

 ### Running with Command Line Arguments